The biology of narcissism and the case for research

 donald trumpnarcissism and the egoism-altruism spectrum

-The infant’s de facto lack of responsibility, its characteristic narcissism, its lack of empathy, its instinctive and valid sense of entitlement, and its passively-motivated manipulative behaviour are all natural, healthy and essential for survival.
-It is only unhealthy and detrimental to society when these characteristics strongly persist and prevail in adulthood.
+The infant’s de facto lack of responsibility, its characteristic narcissism, its lack of empathy, its instinctive and valid sense of entitlement, and its passively motivated manipulative behaviour are all natural, healthy and essential for survival.
+It is only unhealthy and detrimental to society when these characteristics persist and prevail in adulthood.

 This model proposes that: